markleybros/yer-face/README.md

 Documentation
 -------------

-All of the documentation is in [the doc/ folder](doc/) so please check that out.
+All of the documentation is in [the documentation folder](doc/) so please check that out for instructions on how to get _YerFace_ running on your system as well as how to use it.

 Resources
 ---------